isralduke/thatbook/13-chronicles-1.md

 <a name="7:13">7:13</a> The sons of Naphtali:

-Jahziel, Guni, Jezer, and Shallum—sons of Bilhah.
+Jahziel, Guni, Jezer, and Shallum — sons of Bilhah.

 ### Manasseh’s Descendants